LongSei/FinanceAnalysisTool/README.md

 <!-- #### On-chain Analysis -->
 <!-- #### News Analysis -->

+#### On-chain Analysis
+- Tracking crypto wallets (Updating...)
 ## Usage
-:star: You can read the code comment to know exacly which is the input and output of functions
+:star: You can read the code comment to know exactly which is the input and output of functions
 #### Crawling Data
 :thought_balloon: Return the pandas DataFrame which contains information about the finance products
 ``` python